 Strict rules regulate F-1 students’ place of employment, hours per week, and in some cases, type of employment.
 Simply committing an “employment violation” automatically throws you out of lawful F-1 status.
 Once you are out of status, you will need to file an application for reinstatement to get back into proper F-1 status—or else face possibly accruing unlawful presence in the United States.

 Worse yet, if the employment violation rises to the level of so-called unauthorized or illegal employment, reinstatement to F-1 status will not be an option for you and you will face serious immigration repercussions, as described below.

 Because the consequences of a simple F-1 employment violation differ so drastically from unauthorized or illegal employment, it is important to understand the subtle differences.

-F-1 students are generally authorized to work only on their school’s campus.
-In fact, your ability to work on-campus is “incident to status” meaning that, as long as you are maintaining proper F-1 status (by attending classes full-time and making good progress toward the completion of your degree), you have general authorization to work on campus and won't need to apply for a work permit card to do so.
+F-1 students are for the most part authorized to work only on their school’s campus.
+In fact, your ability to work on-campus is “incident to status,” meaning that as long as you are maintaining proper F-1 status (by attending classes full time and making good progress toward the completion of your degree), you have general authorization to work on campus and won't need to apply for a work permit card to do so.

 For work anywhere else, you will need to seek special work permission from either your Designated Student Officer (DSO) or U.S. Citizenship and Immigration Services (USCIS), and in most cases must wait until you've spent a year studying.

 The regulations also limit the number of hours you can work—20 hours per week during the school term and 40 hours per week during holiday breaks and vacations.
 (See 8 C.F.R. § 214.2(f)(9)).

 Any deviation from the strict F-1 employment rules described above is an employment violation.
-Other than unauthorized employment, discussed below, there are two types of violations of “authorized” employment that can negatively affect your F-1 status.
+In addition to unauthorized employment as discussed below, there are two types of violations of "authorized" employment that can negatively affect your F-1 status.

-The fact that your job site is located on your school’s premises does not necessarily mean that the job qualifies as legitimate on-campus employment for immigration purposes.
-There are generally two types of authorized on-campus types of employment:
+The fact that your job site is located on your school's premises does not necessarily mean that the job qualifies as legitimate on-campus employment for immigration purposes.
+There are normally two types of authorized on-campus employment: